PCS Guide: 31st Fighter Wing, Aviano Air Base, Italy

 By Airman 1st Class Jessica Keith, 17th Training Wing Public Affairs

-During World War II, both the Italian Air Force and the German Luftwaffe flew missions from the base.
-British forces captured the base in 1945; they conducted air operations there until 1947, when the Italian Air Force resumed operational use of the airport.
-The Italian Air Force used the base until 1954.
+During World War II, the Italian Air Force and German Luftwaffe flew missions from the base until it was captured by British forces in 1945.
+The British government maintained control until 1947 when the Italian military resumed operational use of the base.

-In 1992, the 401st Tactical Fighter Wing moved to Aviano.
-In 1994 Hurricane Andrew destroyed Homestead AFB, Florida and the 401st was deactivated and replaced by the 31st Fighter Wing, which had been at Homestead AFB.
+In 1992, when U.S. operations ended at Torrejon Air Base, Spain, ended in 1992, the 401st Tactical Fighter Wing, moved to Aviano AB.
+In 1994, after Hurricane Andrew destroyed Homestead Air Force Base, Fla., the 401st TF was deactivated and replaced by Homestead's 31st Fighter Wing.

-(Aviano Air Base history and information are gathered from historical facts.
-Courtesy of the 17th Training Wing Public Affairs.)
+Aviano AB history and information are culled from historical facts.
+Courtesy of the 17th Training Wing Public Affairs.